alexjbazintwo/ftse-scraper/README.md

 - Finds the **month and year with lowest average**
 - Logs result to console and JSON

+Note: saveData directory has been added to gitignore and will only be created when you run the tests

 ---

 ## 🔧 Setup & Running